Demonstration of the length stability requirements for ALPS II with a high finesse 9.2m cavity: Conclusion

 \section{Conclusion}

+For the first time the length stability requirements for ALPS~II have been demonstrated.
+The control loop actuating on the length of the cavity was capable of maintaining the resonance conditions to an accuracy that is below the ALPS~II requirements by achieving a unity-gain-frequency of 4\,kHz.
+A customized, high bandwidth length actuator that moves a 50.8\,mm mirror was an essential component of this system.
+The discovery of the additional out-of-loop noise indicates that it might be necessary to change the control concept for ALPS~II such that the PC length will be actuated on.
+The PC length sensing will be done with infrared light which avoids differential effects for the green and infrared eigenmodes.

-The development of a customized, high bandwidth length actuator led to a successful demonstration of the ALPS~IIc length noise requirements in the ALPS~IIa environment.
-This will allow us to set up ALPS~IIc without a dedicated seismic isolation system for the cavity mirrors if we assume that the seismic noise environment is similar to ALPS~IIa.
-A length actuator that moves a 50.8\,mm mirror with a cavity feedback control loop and a unity-gain-frequency of 4\,kHz has been successfully demonstrated.
-In addition the finesse of the ALPS~IIa RC was measured to be 93,800$\pm$500 with a storage time of 1.99$\pm$0.01\,ms. However, in order to reach the ALPS~IIc design value the losses must be cut in half.
-Still, the current results are comparable to experiments that employ long baseline, high finesse optical cavities such as gravitational wave detectors \cite{aligo,sato99}, filter cavities for non-classical light\cite{filtercav} and vacuum magnetic birefringence experiments\cite{pvlas}.
+Furthermore, an out-of-loop measurement of the differential length noise of the RC with a feedback to the laser frequency led to a successful demonstration of the ALPS~IIc length noise requirements in the ALPS~IIa environment.
+If the out-of-loop noise is not reduced in the future, it is an option to open a shutter in the light tight wall roughly every 1000\,s to ensure that the resonance condition for infrared light is still met.
+This will allow us to set up ALPS~IIc without a dedicated seismic isolation system for the cavity mirrors, as measurements indicate that the seismic noise environment for ALPS~IIc is similar to ALPS~IIa~\cite{dome}.

+In addition, the finesse of the ALPS~IIa RC was measured to be 101,300$\pm$500 with a storage time of 1.99$\pm$0.01\,ms. These results are comparable to experiments that employ long baseline, high finesse optical cavities such as gravitational wave detectors~\cite{aligo,sato99}, filter cavities for non-classical light~\cite{filtercav} and vacuum magnetic birefringence experiments~\cite{pvlas}.

-These results represent a major milestone for ALPS~II from the previous work\cite{20mcavity}.
-The next steps will involve coupling 1064\,nm light transmitted from the ALPS~IIa PC to the RC and directly measuring the dual resonance condition using the length stabilization system detailed in this paper.
+These results represent a major milestone for ALPS~II from the previous work~\cite{20mcavity}.
+The next steps will be towards the identification of the out-of-loop noise sources and their mitigation.